Saturday, March 8, 2025

 Source texts can be anything.
 In "Penny" the sources were various lists of colors; in "Penny's OS" they were software operating systems; in "Penny's Cat is Dead" they were euphemisms for dying; and in "Penny's Blog" they are the titles of all the poems that have appeared on the blog over the past fifteen years.
 In all cases the conceptual rule has been to compile all the source texts into one comprehensive alphabetical list.

 Which brings us to the second feature of pennypoems; they are "list poems".
 List poems have a long, if not respectable, history.
-I first encountered the the term in a work by Northrop Frye, who argued that the "list of reminders or stimuli" is "the central technical device of nostalgic verse," citing this example by Canadian poet Edna Jaques:
+I first encountered the term in a work by Northrop Frye, who argued that the "list of reminders or stimuli" is "the central technical device of nostalgic verse," citing this example by Canadian poet Edna Jaques:

 The strong clean smell of yellow soap,